WebQuest

 A WebQuest is an inquiry-oriented lesson format in which most or all the information that learners work with comes from the web.
 These can be created using various programs, including a simple word processing document that includes links to websites.

 Distinguishing characteristics

 A WebQuest is distinguished from other Internet-based research by four characteristics.
 First, it is classroom-based.
 Second, it emphasizes higher-order thinking (such as analysis, creativity, or criticism) rather than just acquiring information.
 And third, the teacher preselects the sources, emphasizing information use rather than information gathering.
 Finally, though solo WebQuests are not unknown, most WebQuests are group work with the task frequently being split into roles.

 Structure

 A WebQuest has 6 essential parts: introduction, task, process, resources, evaluation, and conclusion.
 The original paper on WebQuests had a component called guidance instead of evaluation.

 Task

 The task is the formal description of what the students will produce in the WebQuest.
-The task should be meaningful and fun.
-Creating the task is the most difficult and creative part of developing a WebQuest.